-The Health Insurance Portability and Accountability Act of 1996 ("HIPAA") and its regulations protect the privacy of an individual’s health information.
-Additional details are available online.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its regulations protect the privacy of an individual’s health information.

 Computer and Network Usage Policy

 Stanford has a Computer and Network Usage Policy that translates the University’s general business practices into the electronic domain and conforms to federal, state, and local laws.
 This policy defines the appropriate usage of computers and networks with respect to intellectual property rights, privacy issues concerning information belonging to others, and the integrity of information resources.
 A key piece of the policy is that campus identifiers (such as Stanford ID, SUNet ID, and password) never be shared with anyone.
 Stanford urges students to read and become familiar with the policy, which will also be covered during orientation.
-Students can view the policy online.
-In addition, students should familiarize themselves with the related Student Computing Acceptable Use Policy.
+In addition, students should familiarize themselves with the related Academic Computing Services Acceptable Use Policy.